mediar-ai/uniOCR/README.md

 universal ocr engine for rust that works everywhere. supports native ocr on macos, windows, tesseract, and cloud providers.

+need a feature like NodeJS, HTTP example, etc.? open an issue or PR.

 ### features 🚀

 - **native ocr**